-On December 12, 2014, we entered into the Supply Agreement with Wolfspeed.
+On December 12, 2014, we entered into the Supply Agreement with Cree, Inc., now known as Wolfspeed, Inc., or Wolfspeed.
 Under the Supply Agreement, subject to certain terms and conditions, we agreed to exclusively purchase from Wolfspeed, and Wolfspeed agreed to exclusively supply, 100% of our required SiC materials in quarterly installments that must equal or exceed a set minimum order quantity.
 The initial term of the Supply Agreement was scheduled to expire on June 24, 2018, unless extended by the parties.
 Effective June 22, 2018, the Supply Agreement was amended to extend the expiration date to June 25, 2023.
-The Supply Agreement, as amended, also provides for the exclusive production of our premium moissanite product, Forever One[TM] and provided us with one option, subject to certain conditions, to unilaterally extend the term of the Supply Agreement for an additional two-year period following the expiration of the initial term.
+The Supply Agreement, as amended, also provides for the exclusive production of the raw materials used in our premium moissanite product, Forever One[TM] and provided us with one option, subject to certain conditions, to unilaterally extend the term of the Supply Agreement for an additional two-year period following the expiration of the initial term.
 In addition, the amendment to the Supply Agreement established a process by which Wolfspeed may begin producing alternate SiC material based on our specifications that will give us the flexibility to use the materials in a broader variety of our products, as well as to permit us to purchase certain amounts of SiC materials from third parties under limited conditions.
-On August 26, 2020, the Supply Agreement was further amended, effective June 30, 2020, to extend the expiration date to June 29, 2025, which may be further extended by mutual agreement of the parties.
-The Supply Agreement was also amended to, among other things, (i) spread our total purchase commitment under the Supply Agreement in the amount of approximately \$52.95 million over the term of the Supply Agreement, as amended; (ii) establish a process by which Wolfspeed has agreed to accept purchase orders in excess of the agreed-upon minimum purchase commitment, subject to certain conditions; and (iii) permit us to purchase revised amounts of SiC materials from third parties under limited conditions.
-Our total purchase commitment under the Supply Agreement, as a
+On August 26, 2020, the Supply Agreement of the parties.
+The Supply Agreement was also amended to, among other things, (i) spread our total purchase commitment under the Supply Agreement, as amended; iii) permit us to purchase orders in excess of the agreed-upon minimum purchase commitment, subject to certain conditions; and (iii) permit us to purchase revised amounts of SiC materials from third parties commitment under the Supply Agreement, as amended to, anterial such agreement, as amended; (ii) establish a process by which Wolfspeed has agreed to accept purchase orders in excess of the agreed-upon minimum purchase commitment, subject to certain conditions; and (iii) permit us to

-During the three months ended September 30, 2022 and 2021, we purchased approximately \$1.80 million and \$1.50 million, respectively, of SiC crystals from Wolfspeed pursuant to the terms of the Supply Agreement, as amended.
-Going forward, we expect to use existing cash and cash equivalents and access to other working capital resources, including but not limited to the potential issuance of equity securities, together with future cash expected to be provided by operating activities to finance our purchase commitment under the Supply Agreement, as amended.
+During the six months ended December 31, 2022 and 2021, we purchased approximately \$1.80 million and \$3.00 million, respectively, of SiC crystals from Wolfspeed pursuant to the terms of the Supply Agreement, as amended.
+Going forward, we expect to use existing cash and cash equivalents and access to other working capital resources, including but not limited to the potential issuance of equity securities, together with future cash expected to be provided by our operating activities to make purchases in accordance with the terms of the Supply Agreement, as amended.